-- Coordinate a comprehensive organizational and professional development program for all college employees. - Facilitate and oversee the application process for professional development. - Academic Senate representatives evaluate and recommend applications for faculty funding. - Classified Senate representatives evaluate and recommend applications for classified funding. - Coordinate the evaluation and ranking of professional development requests. - Facilitate and oversee the plans and publications for Self-Assigned Flex activities during the academic year. - Maintain records of professional development activities, funding history, and reports. - Explore additional funding sources for professional development.
+- Coordinate a comprehensive professional development program for the college. - Facilitate and oversee the application process for professional development. - Evaluate and recommend applications for funding. - Coordinate the evaluation and ranking of professional development resource requests. - Facilitate and oversee the plans and publications for Self-Assigned Flex activities during the academic year. - Maintain records of professional development activities, funding history, and reports. - Explore additional funding sources for professional development.

-The PDC meets monthly during the academic year in accordance with the calendar established by the College Planning Council.
+PDC meets monthly during the academic year in accordance with the calendar established by the College Planning Council.